 The HCSA supplements your benefits coverage, and provides you with some added flexibility when managing your health claims and costs.
 Also, since annual credits are before-tax dollars, the HCSA is a tax-effective way of paying for your health-related expenses.

-The amount of HCSA credits is established prior to each benefit year by the plan sponsor.
+The amount of HCSA credits will be established prior to each benefit year by the Trustees of ONE-T .